telezoic/thread-keeper-automator/README.md

 6. Clean up the .csv (see example and sort by date) - I split the csv into multiple sheets and pull tweets by year.

+7. Put the the `.csv` in the same directory as the pythin script

+8. Execute

+9. Combine pdfs - ghostscript